MarriageSolution.in: Reliable Legal Partner

 BNS Section 58: 10 Key Points

-5. If the Crime Doesn’t Happen: Even if the crime doesn’t take place, the person who hid the plan can still face up to 3 years in prison and may have to pay a fine.
+Even if the crime does not finally take place, the person who hid the plan is not free from punishment.
+In such cases, the punishment is lighter but still serious.
+They may face up to 3 years in prison and might also have to pay a fine.
+This ensures that people cannot simply walk away after hiding crime plans, even if the crime failed or was stopped in time.

 Example Explained